-- (1) Starter activate prior knowledge, use simple visual clues to vocabulary, match pictures to words. - (2) Bring in everyday recognisable items which are related to the topic (realia). - (3) Personalisation start the lesson by making the topic relate to the learners' lives, e.g. a variety of bouncing balls of different materials and how high they bounce. - (4) Vary the font and sizes for reading exercises and use pictures or cartoons to explain concepts.
-Underlining key words or phrases helps the learner to notice the language. - (5) Learners acquire and retain language through discovering the meaning themselves from within the text or through ordering a set of sentences to describe a process. - (6) Repeat the key language during the lesson in different exercises, e.g. the use of the definite and indefinite article. - (7) To help with developing thinking skills and using the language, start by asking simple questions using what, when, where and which followed by more challenging ones using how and why.
+- (1) Starter activate prior knowledge, use simple visual clues to vocabulary, match pictures to words. - (2) Bring in everyday recognisable items which are related to the topic (realia). - (3) Personalisation start the lesson by making the topic relate to the learners' lives. - (4) Vary the font and sizes for reading exercises and use pictures or cartoons to explain concepts.
+Underlining key words or phrases helps the learner to notice the language. - (5) Learners acquire and retain language through discovering the meaning themselves from within the text or through ordering a set of sentences to describe a process. - (6) Repeat the key language during the lesson in different exercises. - (7) To help with developing thinking skills and using the language, start by asking simple questions using what, when, where and which followed by more challenging ones using how and why.
 This works well in group and pair work. - (8) Have a glossary and word bank available.
-Give the learners specific words and phrases to build the precise and more complex sentences they will need to use in their reports. - (9) Provide scaffolding i.e. using activities where learners need to add correct answers from a choice to make the sentences correct.
-Follow this by freer practice of the same language used in the sentences.

-Try and ensure pronunciation and word stress is correct.
-You can use delayed feedback, i.e. make notes of errors made during the group discussion time of difficult language areas and highlight this to the whole group at the end of the lesson.
+Give the learners specific words and phrases to build the precise and more complex sentences they will need to use in their reports. - (9) Provide scaffolding, i.e. using activities where learners need to add correct answers from a choice to make the sentences correct.
+Follow this by freer practice of the same language used in the sentences. - (10) Try and ensure pronunciation and word stress is correct.
+You can use delayed feedback, i.e. make notes during the group discussion time of difficult language areas and then highlight this to the whole group at the end of the lesson.

-4.3.1 Some examples of exercises to integrate language learning within lessons
+4.3.1 Examples of exercises to integrate language learning within lessons